CHILD NUTRITION PROGRAM

 The bid form must be typed or completed in ink.
 Any corrections must be made by drawing a line through the error and writing in the correction.
 All corrections must be initialed by the person signing the bid.
 No corrections by erasure or use of correction fluid are allowable.

 The bidder shall be solely responsible for the timely furnishing of bids.
 The bid must be returned by Federal Express, registered or certified US mail, return receipt requested, or hand delivered, at which time a receipt shall be issued, or could be submitted electronically at www.centralauctionhouse.com.
 The Child Nutrition Program will NOT consider bids returned by any other means.

 The quantities of items specified are only indicative of the Child Nutrition Department’s present estimate, based upon quantities used last school year.
 The Child Nutrition Department binds itself to take, and the contractor agrees to supply, ONLY what is actually required by the schools for the 2022-2023 Zachary Community Schools regular school year.
-Quantities on the bid specification form are based on ESTIMATED amounts for the second half of the school year, January 1, 2022 through May 31, 2023 school session.
+Estimated quantities on the bid specification form are based on ESTIMATED amounts the second half of the school year, January 1, 2023 through May 31, 2023 school session.

 The prices quoted shall include handling and delivery to Zachary Community Schools.
 A listing of schools, addresses and mangers’ names are attached online at www.centralauctionhouse.com.

 Errors in quoted prices or in the preparation of the bid will not relieve the vendor except as provided under Louisiana Revised Statutes.